-- b) Pre-NQF BSc degree in Biochemistry/Microbiology or any equivalent qualification from a recognized institution. - c) Students who have completed a double major BSc degree may be required to register for a number of undergraduate modules for non-degree purposes in order to gain admission into this programme.
+- a) a BSc degree in Biochemistry/Microbiology at NQL level 7.
+OR - b) Pre-NQF BSc degree in Biochemistry/Microbiology or any equivalent qualification from a recognized institution. - c) Students who have completed a double major BSc degree may be required to register for a number of undergraduate modules for non-degree purposes in order to gain admission into this programme.